Frequently Asked Questions

 How do I drop an optional course?

 The optional course may be dropped by contacting IEO and requesting to drop.
-If the optional course is dropped by Friday of Week 2 (by 5 PM PST) the student will receive a full course refund.
+If the optional course is dropped by Friday of Week 2 (by 5 PM PST) you will receive a full course refund.
 After such time, the optional course may be dropped for NO REFUND until the Friday of Week 8.

 *Please note that in order to be eligible for financial aid you MUST be enrolled in the optional course, so that you are enrolled in a total of 8 units.